Rapid localization of gravitational wave sources from compact binary coalescences using deep learning: Data Generation

-We then use the NOMF-SNR to calculate a scaling factor that we use to re-scale the strain amplitudes to match the injection SNR drawn from the prior network SNR distribution.
-After rescaling the strains, matched filtering is performed using the optimal templates to obtain $\rho_{\text{opt}} $(t).
-We chop $\rho_{\text{opt}}$(t) for all CBC sources to 0.2 secs around the merger peak.
-We train our model for 55 epochs each for BBH, BNS and NSBH.
-Because of the low dimensionality of our input data, training is very quick, requiring less than an hour on a NVIDIA Tesla P100 GPU.
-During testing, we sample from the predicted distribution to obtain posterior samples of $\alpha $ and $\delta $ and then evaluate a 2-D Kernel Density Estimator to generate the joint probability density of $\alpha $ and $\delta $.
-Overall this sampling and evaluation step takes less than a second.
-Sample generation and matched filtering was implemented with a modified version of the code developed by \cite{Gebherd} that uses \texttt{PyCBC} software \cite{PyCBC}. \texttt{CBC-SkyNet} was written in TensorFlow 2.4 \cite{TensorFlow} using the Python language.
-The code is available in: \href{https://github.com/chayanchatterjee/CBC-SkyNet}{GitHub}.
+We then use the NOMF-S/N to calculate a scaling factor that we use to re-scale the strain amplitudes to match the injection S/N drawn from the prior network S/N distribution.
+After rescaling the strains, matched filtering is performed using the optimal templates to obtain $\rho_{\text{opt}} (t)$.
+We chop $\rho_{\text{opt}}(t)$ for all CBC sources to 0.2 secs around the merger peak.
+Sample generation and matched filtering was implemented with a modified version of the code developed by (\cite{Gebherd}) that uses \texttt{PyCBC} software (\cite{PyCBC}). \texttt{GW-SkyLocator} was written in TensorFlow 2.4 (\cite{TensorFlow}) using the Python language.